 The International Coalition of Sites of Conscience guides members in gold-standard documentation of past human rights atrocities and struggles for justice, and in applying history’s lessons to nurture civil society and prevent those abuses from recurring.
-In post-conflict regions, Sites of Conscience are trusted organizations and spaces that address the needs of communities transitioning from conflict.
-The Coalition hallmark – bridging judicial and non-judicial processes, including truth-telling and memorialization – seeks to promote just and sustainable peace in countries in transition by engaging local civil society organizations, survivors and governments in a participatory and inclusive manner.
+In post-conflict and conflict regions, Sites of Conscience are trusted organizations and spaces that address the needs of communities in transition.
+The Coalition hallmark – bridging judicial and non-judicial processes, including truth-telling, community reconciliation and memorialization – seeks to promote just and sustainable peace in countries in transition by engaging local civil society organizations, survivors and governments in a participatory and inclusive manner.

 The Coalition’s transitional justice work began almost ten years ago when members from post-conflict countries in Africa and Asia realized the need for local-level truth, justice and reconciliation efforts to support transitional justice processes.
 Through memory and memorialization programs, the Coalition began to respond to local needs, filling the gaps left by the limited timeframes and scope of formal transitional justice and judicial mechanisms.

-The Global Initiative for Justice, Truth and Reconciliation (GIJTR) – a flagship program of the Coalition – is a Consortium of nine organizations that together serve as a new mechanism to respond in a multi-disciplinary and integrated manner to the transitional justice needs of societies emerging from conflict or periods of authoritarian rule.
-The partners, selected by the Coalition for their geographic diversity as well as a wide range of expertise, respond to transitional justice needs as a Consortium in a holistic and integrated manner.
-The Coalition formulated the Consortium mandate as a direct outgrowth of the needs and gaps identified by respective communities.
+The Global Initiative for Justice, Truth and Reconciliation (GIJTR) – a flagship program of the Coalition – is a Consortium of nine organizations that together serve as a new mechanism to respond in a multi-disciplinary and integrated manner to the transitional justice needs of societies emerging from conflict or periods of authoritarian rule, or that are currently in conflict.
+The partners, selected and led by the Coalition for their geographic diversity as well as a wide range of expertise, respond to transitional justice needs as a Consortium in a holistic way.
+The Coalition formulated the Consortium mandate as a direct outgrowth of the needs and gaps identified by respective communities with which we work.
 These local priorities were communicated to the Coalition in the context of the deep ties and broad trust we have earned among local individuals and organizations.
-In the two years since the launch of the initiative, the Coalition and the Consortium have engaged 15 countries and over 240 local civil society organizations in building capacities and laying the groundwork for community-wide participation in both formal and community-based transitional justice processes.
+In the three years since the launch of the initiative, the Coalition and the Consortium have worked in 17 countries, fostered 58 grassroots projects and engaged 256 local civil society organizations in building capacities and laying the groundwork for community-wide participation in both formal and community-based transitional justice processes.
 To see a list of the partners, click here.

-By sharing ground-breaking models, emphasizing peer learning, and placing local communities at the center of their projects, the GIJTR builds a transitional justice community of local populations, practitioners, and policy makers that support the Coalition’s core values of dignity, respect, inclusion and transparency.
-Examples of GIJTR programs:
+By sharing ground-breaking models, emphasizing peer learning, and placing local communities at the center of their projects, the GIJTR builds a transitional justice community of local populations, practitioners and policy makers that support the Coalition’s core values of dignity, respect, inclusion and transparency.
+Examples of recent and ongoing GIJTR programs include:

 Middle East and North Africa Transitional Justice Academy

-Consortium partners in collaboration with regional transitional justice experts Al Kawakibi Democracy Transition Center, or KADEM (http://www.kawakibi.org/), is building the capacity of activists, practitioners, academics and non-traditional actors from countries including Tunisia, Morocco, Yemen, Libya, Iraq and Syria.
-The MENA Transitional Justice Academy provides participants with training, financial support, and opportunities to develop and launch truth, justice and reconciliation projects in their home communities with a focus on local needs.
+Consortium partners in collaboration with regional transitional justice experts Al Kawakibi Democracy Transition Center, or KADEM (http://www.kawakibi.org/), is supporting activists, practitioners, academics and non-traditional actors from countries including Tunisia, Morocco, Yemen, Libya, Iraq and Syria through capacity building and exchange workshops.
+The MENA Transitional Justice Academy provides participants with training, financial support and opportunities to develop and launch truth, justice and reconciliation projects in their home communities with a focus on local needs.

 South Sudan Human Rights Documentation Initiative